 While debt forgiveness is ordinarily taxable income, it will not be counted toward federal income taxes as part of the Biden Administration’s plan.
 The American Rescue Plan Act of 2021 allows canceled student loan debt to be federally tax-free through 2025, Walter says.
 However, in some states, borrowers could potentially have to pay state income tax on the amount of forgiveness they receive.

-While most states align their state income tax codes with federal income tax codes for simplicity, adopting any changes made at the federal level, there are some states that must cross more red tape to make changes or have entirely separate tax codes, Walczak says.
-At least six states have statutes in place that could result in borrowers having to pay state income tax on their debt relief barring any last-minute legislative change.
-Those states are Arkansas, Massachusetts, Minnesota, Mississippi, North Carolina and Wisconsin, Walczak says.
+While most states align their state income tax codes with federal income tax codes for simplicity, adopting any changes made at the federal level, some states make changes or have entirely separate tax codes, Walczak says.
+At least seven states have statutes that could result in borrowers having to pay state income tax on their debt relief, barring any legislative change.
+Those states are Arkansas, California, Indiana, Minnesota, Mississippi, North Carolina and Wisconsin, Walczak says.

 What if I didn’t finish my degree?
 Do I still qualify?

 Yes.
-Completion of a degree is not a requirement for debt relief, the Department of Education confirmed to U.S. News in an email.
+Completion of a degree is not a requirement for debt relief, the Education Department confirmed to U.S. News in an email.